Rikemannen/obsidian-sync/Journal/October 07 2025.md

 Fun day, i helped dad with food, its really good, yk sausage with sauce and rice.
 Until we meet again.

 Hello again 5 seconds later, i just wanted to say that people are "worried" about writing about their work days next week since we have been assigned to write a text about it in Swedish, Meanwhile ive done this for every day the past 2 months.
 And no, i wont write in Swedish, dont ask me why.

+I just showered and im gonna play Fortnite with Melvin :)
+Idk why add but why not
+We won our first match and lost the rest, we also played minigane boxpvp

+Ima sleep now, not having to shower rn is awesome.